mhl/wikidata-tv/notes.md

     * Find out about the intended use of episode number
         * Done here: https://www.wikidata.org/wiki/Property_talk:P1545#Differences_in_usage_for_television_episodes
     * Add a check for episode number being present
+* The series should be an instance of something which is a subclass of television series
+    * e.g. to fix: http://localhost:5000/series/Q886

 ## Useful resources